YayCommerce/WPShadcn/readme.txt

 This theme is licensed under the GNU General Public License v2 or later.

 == Copyright ==
-WPShadcn Theme, Copyright 2025 WPShadcn.
+WP Shadcn Theme, Copyright 2025 WPShadcn.
-WPShadcn is distributed under the terms of the GNU GPL
+WP Shadcn is distributed under the terms of the GNU GPL